ara-foundation/smartcontracts/README.md

    As the `feed` use the [Chainlink PriceFeed address](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1&search=EH#sepolia-testnet) along with it's decimals.
 Only those who are paired to the USD.

 For the native token use the address(0): `0x0000000000000000000000000000000000000000`.

+In the Ara token, grant the Minter a Minter role.

 ---